 $WERCKER_OUTPUT_DIR folder that you’ve either collected or created during a pipeline execution.

 The internal/docker-scratch-push step

 internal/docker-scratch/push step ‘bakes’ a container with a minimal file system, a port that you want to make available for your application and the command that runs your app.
-It also pushes this container to a Docker registry of choice.
+It also pushes this container to a Docker registry of your choice.

 You can find an example of a wercker.yml file that leverages the